-The LpmsControl application allows users to control various aspects of an LPMS device.In particular the application has the following core functionality:
+The LpmsControl application allows users to control various aspects of an LPMS device from a PC.
+The application has the following core functionality:

-- List all LPMS devices connected to the system - Connect to up to 256 sensors simultaneously - Adjust all sensor parameters (sensor range etc.). - Set orientation offsets - Initiateaccelerometer, gyroscope and magnetometer calibration. - Display the acquired data in real-time either as line graphs or a 3D image - Record data from the sensors to a CSV data file - Play back data from a previously recorded CSV file - Upload new firmware and in-application-programming software to the sensor
+- List all LPMS devices connected to the system - Connect to up to 256 sensors simultaneously - Adjust all sensor parameters (sensor range etc.). - Set orientation offsets - Initiate accelerometer, gyroscope and magnetometer calibration. - Display the acquired data in real-time either as line graphs or a 3D image - Record data from the sensors to a CSV data file - Play back data from a previously recorded CSV file - Upload new firmware and in-application-programming software to the sensor